Grelling–Nelson paradox: Paradox

 All adjectives, it would seem, must be either autological or heterological, for each adjective either describes itself, or it does not.
 Problems arise in a number of instances, however.

 Paradoxical cases

-The Grelling–Nelson paradox arises when we consider the adjective "heterological".
-One can ask: Is "heterological" a heterological word?
-If the answer is "no", then "heterological" is autological.
-This leads to a contradiction, for in this case "heterological" does not describe itself: it must be a heterological word.
-But if the answer is "yes", then "heterological" is heterological.
-This again leads to a contradiction, because if the word "heterological" describes itself, it is autological.
+The Grelling–Nelson paradox arises when one considers the adjective heterological.
+One can ask: Is heterological a heterological word?
+If the answer is "no", then heterological is autological.
+This leads to a contradiction, for in this case heterological does not describe itself: it must be a heterological word.
+But if the answer is "yes", then heterological is heterological.
+This again leads to a contradiction, because if the word heterological describes itself, it is autological.